richardjoo/HTMLCOIN/FAQ/README.md

       - Account Abstraction Layer:  extension to Bitcoins ‘Script’ language, sits between the blockchain and EVM and allows decentralised applications and smart contracts to run in environments that were not possible before.

   * why is this coin unique guys/ The supply is huge
+    - Answered by SimonT
       - supply is irrelevent, but based on the old coin we have swapped from.
       - HTML5 was a legacy bitcoin clone blockchain.
 HTML is a new hybrid blockchain for tokens, smart contracts, daps and ether virtual machines.
 A pos/pow hybrid combination of a bitcoin core network and ether client with HTML being the primary currency to pay for gas and other services.

 ## SWAP
   * swap dates